vomba/compliantkubernetes-kubespray/README.md

 Where `playbook` is the filename of the playbook that you want to run, e.g. `cluster.yml` if you want to create a cluster (making the command functionally the same as our `ck8s-kubespray apply` command) or `scale.yml` if you want to just add more nodes.
 Remember to check the kubespray documentation before running a playbook.
 This will use the inventory, group-vars, and ssh key in your config path and therefore requires that you first run the init command.
 Any `options` added will be forwarded to ansible.

+## Kubeconfig

+We recommend that you use OIDC kubeconfigs instead of regular cluster-admin kubeconfigs.
+The default settings will create OIDC kubeconfigs for you, but there are some variables you need to set.
+See the variables in: `<prefix>-config/group_vars/k8s_cluster/ck8s-k8s-cluster.yaml` in your config path.

+But if you need to use a regular cluster-admin kubeconfig in a break-glass situation, then you can ssh to one of the controleplane nodes and use the kubeconfig at `/etc/kubernetes/admin.conf`.